 Automating your contributions will make it easier to stay on track.
 Just be sure to be aware of any contribution limits that may affect your investment planning (retirement accounts such as 401k plans and IRAs have annual contribution limits).

 You don’t want to contribute too much money to your accounts!
 If you find that you have additional money to invest, it’s best to open a brokerage account for your additional investments.

 Ahh, you thought we were done, didn’t you?
 Not quite.

 But investing requires a more hands-on approach.
 I’m not advocating day trading, but you do need to be aware of how your money is allocated and how your investments are performing.

 It’s a good idea to track your investments with money tracking software tools so you can see it all in one place, and it is good to perform periodic spot checks and adjust your asset allocation as necessary.
 My favorite software program for investors is Personal Capital, a free online investment tool.

-Some people prefer to do this on an annual or semi-annual basis, or any time they have a major life event that changes their investment goals.
+Some people prefer to do this on an annual or semi-annual basis or any time they have a significant life event that changes their investment goals.
 (Maintenance is one of the reasons I recommend a target date fund for beginners; it removes one step from the equation until they can learn more about asset allocation and other investment vehicles).

 Is it Better to Invest or Save Money?